dailystory/docs/articles/changelog/2020/february.md

 ## February 25, 2020
 * meter rate at which trigger adds to leads table
 * updates to rss email utility
+* refactor add to workflow to account for date created vs date modified

 ## February 24, 2020
 * add workflow when date, e.g. birthday